What’s Happening? June 2017

 The month of June … It’s officially “summer” here on the island, beaches are in full swing, and El Yunque is starting to get more crowded.
 June is also the beginning of “hurricane season” … so keep an eye on our Weather Page where we’ll post any information that you might need to know about active storms.

 The event will be held simultaneously at participating restaurants throughout the Island.
-Restaurants will offer prix-fixe dinner menus.
-Some restaurants will also offer lunch menus.
+Restaurants will offer prix-fixe (fixed price) dinner menus (includes appetizer/main course/dessert).
+Some restaurants will also offer special fixed price lunch menus or drink specials.
 Check the restaurant page on the Puerto Rico Restaurant Week web site to see some of the restaurants that will be participating.
 No tickets or coupons are needed to participate.
 Simply choose a restaurant and make a reservation.

-The annual Pride Boquerón 2016 Festival will be held in Boquerón from June 8 to 12 (info on Facebook), while the annual annual Puerto Rican LGBTTIQ Pride March will be held in San Juan on June 26 (info on Facebook).
+Always a big party!
+The annual Pride Boquerón 2017 Festival will be held in Boquerón from June 8 to 11 (info on Facebook), while the annual Puerto Rican LGBTTIQ Pride March will be held in Condado San Juan on June 25 (info on Facebook).

 June 23: Noche de San Juan

 This annual nighttime event celebrates Saint John the Baptist (San Juan Bautista), the patron saint of the island of Puerto Rico.
-Head to a beach at midnight between June 23 and June 24, and fall backwards into the water three times.
+Head to a beach at midnight between June 23 and June 24, and fall backwards into the water three (or seven or tweleve) times.
 Check this other article on Noche de San Juan for more details.

 This is the biggest annual flower and plant festival on the island.
 There are plant sales, exhibitions, music, entertainment, and food.
 Stop by for a couple hours, or bring a folding chair and spend the whole day.
 Expect crowds on the weekends.
 Check this other article about the Aibonito Flower Festival for more details.